 The Cochrane Libraryis a collection of databases.
-The most useful is the Cochrane Reviews.
+At its core is the Cochrane Reviews.
 Each Cochrane Review is a systematic review that has been prepared and supervised by a Cochrane Review Group (editorial team).
 Each Cochrane review addresses a clearly formulated question; for example: Can antibiotics help in alleviating the symptoms of a sore throat?
 All the existing primary research on a topic that meets certain criteria is searched for and collated, and then assessed using stringent guidelines, to establish whether or not there is conclusive evidence about a specific treatment.
 Cochrane Reviews are the gold standard in evidence-based health care.

 *** To learn how to search the database, follow the Cochrane Library Training Tutorials

 CINAHL Complete (over 6 million records; full-text for 1200 journals; indexing for 5500 journals)

 The CINAHL Complete search page offers several options for finding evidence-based nursing literature.
 To do that, enter your search terms, and then scroll down until you see some of the options under Search Options - Limit your results.

 a.
 The Evidence-Based Practice box will limit your search to Evidence-Based practice articles and journals, as well as certain types of studies.